Nico-Shock/Setup-Arch-Linux-Nvidia-Gaming-Ready/README.md

 yay -S ptyxis
 ```

-Only install Dolphin if you using KDE Plasma.
-And only install gnome-tweaks on Gnome.
+Only install `dolphin` if you using KDE Plasma.
+And only install `gnome-tweaks` on Gnome.

 ## Reboot the System